richardgaywood/paydata.org/content/houserules/magic/reagents.md

 Similar to foci, trinkets can be used to add a number of dice equal to their force to any given magic roll.
 Unlike foci, trinkets burn out after one use.
 You do not need to declare how a particular trinket will be used until you come to use it.

 * Spellcasting - can aid the spellcasting roll *or* the drain roll
+* Summoning - as above; can add to summoning roll or drain roll
-* Sustaining - can sustain a spell for (Force) Combat Turns.
+* Sustaining - can sustain any spell for (Force) Combat Turns.
 * Counterspelling
 * Dispelling
 * Banishing